TenzinDorjee1/EcommerceRef/README.txt

 	Our First iteration is not OOP,however, we a striving for a OOP version for iteration 2.

+	* you should test the main branch for the first iteration not the (OOP-branch-Iteration-2).

 Contact
 	if you have problems, questions, ideas, or suggestions, please contact us by our university